-We think this largely stems from recent high profile cases where employees have been held personally libel for failings and have not been able to hide under a corporate umbrella.
 Also, the small print in many insurance policies is getting more and more particular about some of these things.
-Loooking on the web, there is no up to date summary of the building maintenance requirements, so I thought I would write one myself.
+Looking on the web, there is no up to date summary of the building maintenance requirements, so I thought I would write one myself.

 - every 12 months (for buildings over 3 kg refrigerant – usually shops with 1-15 air conditioning units)